Susan Curtiss: Work with Genie

 Genie’s linguistic development was seen as an opportunity to research critical periods.
 Prior to the research done on Genie, it was hypothesized that the critical period to acquire a first language would end when the brain lateralized, meaning the tendency for certain functions of the brain to be localized to one hemisphere as opposed to the other.
 Language is typically localized to the left hemisphere.
 It is widely held that process of lateralization of the brain ends during puberty, typically around the age of 13.
 Curtiss and her team determined that Genie was most likely right-handed, but on dichotic listening tests they discovered that Genie, unlike most right-handed people, was right-hemisphere dominant for language; she had normal results for environmental sounds, proving that her brain was not simply reversed in dominance for language.
 Curtiss and her team hypothesized that the critical period may not end with the lateralization of the brain.
 If that were the case, Genie would have acquired no language as the left hemisphere of her brain could not be responsible for the language she had acquired thus far.
-Curtiss’ work with Genie has been frequently cited as evidence for the critical period for syntax.
+Curtiss's work with Genie has been frequently cited as evidence for the critical period for syntax.

 In 1976, Curtiss completed her doctoral thesis and received her PhD from UCLA.
-Curtiss’ thesis is the most significant research that has been published on Genie.
+Curtiss's thesis is the most significant research that has been published on Genie.
 In 1977, Academic Press published her thesis as a book titled Genie: A Psycholinguistic Study of A Modern-Day “Wild Child."

 As part of her work with Genie, Curtiss was featured in the 1994 Nova documentary Secret of the Wild Child and the 2003 "Wild Child" episode of the television series Body Shock.
 She was a script consultant for the movie Mockingbird Don't Sing (2001), and was the only person directly involved in the case to be involved in the film's making.